AhmedDorgham1/social-media-api/README.md

-# Simple Facebook Application with Sequelize and Express
+# Simple Social media Application with Sequelize and Express

 ## Project Overview